sveltejs/svelte/.github/PULL_REQUEST_TEMPLATE.md

-## Svelte compiler rewrite
+## Svelte 5 rewrite

-Please note that [the Svelte codebase is currently being rewritten](https://svelte.dev/blog/runes).
-Thus, it's best to hold off on new features or refactorings for the time being.
+Please note that [the Svelte codebase is currently being rewritten for Svelte 5](https://svelte.dev/blog/runes).
+Changes should target Svelte 5, which lives on the default branch (`main`).

 ### Before submitting the PR, please make sure you do the following